CGriffin92/athlete-performance-schema/README.md

 SQL schema for a normalized athlete database
 # 🏋️ Athlete Onboarding & Mobility Database Schema

 This project demonstrates my ability to design a relational database schema focused on athlete tracking — specifically capturing onboarding data and mobility assessments.
 The schema is normalized and structured to allow easy expansion for additional performance and health data.
+Note : The tables given in this repository are a snippet of the companies data for privacy.

 ---